yamin8000/InstaCLI/README.md

 > **This project is still in development.**
 >
 > I am not responsible for any damage caused by this project,
-> or any blocked/locked instagram accounts.
+> or any blocked/locked Instagram accounts.
 > Use at your own risk and don't use it for illegal purposes.
 > in other words:
 > **don't be an a-hole**
 >
 > Nobody is killed in process of creating this project.
-> This project in no way have any affiliation with Instagram.
+> This project in no way has any affiliation with Instagram.

 #### Login

-First time using **InstaKiller** you have to log in using username and password, after that your session is stored in `~/sessions/[username]` folder and if you choose to log in using session you don't have to log in again, and you can just use one of the saved sessions.
+The first time using **InstaKiller** you have to log in using username and password, after that, your session is stored in `~/sessions/[username]` folder and if you choose to log in using session you don't have to log in again, and you can just use one of the saved sessions.

 ![initial_login](screenshots/alpha/init_login.png)

-Alternatively, you can use command line options to log in and skip the login menu.
+Alternatively, you can use command-line options to log in and skip the login menu.

-- Login with username and password using command line options
+- Login with username and password using command-line options

 ```powershell
    java -jar instakiller.jar -login [username] [password]
 ```

-- Login using session from command line options
+- Log in using session from command-line options

 ```powershell
    java -jar instakiller.jar -session [session_name]